How does a food 3D printer work?

-The strength of 3D printers is to enable 3D printing a wide variety of products with reduced amounts of raw material.
+The strength of 3D printing is that they enable the production of a wide variety of products with reduced amounts of raw material.

-Based on this simple principle, engineers see in 3D printing the ideal technology to feed astronauts on long space missions.
-Edibles can even last for 30 years in preservation plastic bags.
+Based on this simple principle, engineers see 3D printing as the ideal technology to feed astronauts on long space missions.
+Edibles can even last for 30 years in special plastic bags.